 Therefore, it is crucial to never allow your dog to get into the stems, leaves, and seeds of the jicama plant.
 Also, even the safe parts of jicama should be thoroughly washed before being consumed, in order to get rid of any pesticides or chemicals that may have been sprayed on it.
 Make sure you peel off the rough skin of this bulbous root and only offer your dog the crunchy center.

 A Few Jicama Feeding Recommendations

 Adult dogs with healthy teeth can simply chew a piece of jicama up without any special preparation requirements to worry about.
 However, if you are feeding a puppy that is just starting to grow their adult teeth in or an older dog that is losing their teeth, you may have to shred up the jicama so it can be easily chewed and consumed.
 You can also steam or boil jicama to soften it up for blending if your dog cannot chew their food for any reason.

 If you are enjoying crunchy jicama at home, why not offer a little to your dog?
 At worst, they will not like it.
-At best, they will benefit from the nutritional content of the root veggie and enjoy a break from their commercial kibble.
+At best, they will benefit from the nutritional content of the root veggie and some healthy treat variety.
 It can be served alone or with peanut butter or mixed into meat dishes depending on your pooch’s personal preferences.
 Are you planning to feed your dog jicama?
 Why or why not?
 Get in on the discussion by posting a message.